- Games will start sharply at their scheduled time. Please arrive early to ensure you are dressed for play and ready to start on time.

 A ball that hasn’t crossed the attack line is considered a dead ball; any hits or catches are voided plays.
 The player that threw the ball is out.

-There are 2 ways to put a ball into play (activate the ball) following a rush:
+The ball must be activated before it may be thrown at an opponent.
+There are 2 ways to put a ball into play (activate the ball) following/ during the rush:

-- A player carries the ball across the attack line.·
+- A player has possession of the ball and has at least one foot behind the attack line.

-- A player passes the ball a teammate who is behind or carries it across the attack line.
+- A player passes the ball to a teammate who has one foot behind the attack line.

 Balls Left Behind After the Rush